jkk/formative/README.md

 ### Parsing Form Data

-`formative.parse/parse-params` will turn a form specification and a [Ring](https://github.com/ring-clojure/ring) `:form-params` or `:query-params` map into a map of parsed form data.
+`formative.parse/parse-params` will turn a form specification and a [Ring](https://github.com/ring-clojure/ring) params map into a map of parsed form data.
 It will parse each field according to its `:type` or `:datatype` keys.

 ```clj
 (fp/parse-params example-form